These crispy and golden spinach fritters turn the boring green vegetable into a delicacy.

-- Thaw spinach in microwave, or in a saucepan over medium heat.
-Drain well, either by pressing on it in a colander or by placing the spinach inside a clean kitchen towel, and squeezing hard to get rid of as much water as you humanly can.
+- Thaw the spinach in the microwave according to the package directions, or in a saucepan over medium heat.
+Drain well, either by pressing on it in a colander or by placing the spinach inside a clean kitchen towel and squeezing hard to get rid of as much water as you humanly can.*

-- Place the spinach, onion, parsley and garlic in a large bowl.
-Mix with a spatula to combine.
+- Place the spinach, onion, and garlic in a large bowl.
+Mix with a rubber spatula to combine.

-- In a small bowl, whisk the eggs with the salt and pepper.
-Add the egg mixture and the Parmesan to the spinach mixture, mixing well with a spatula to combine.
+- In a small bowl, whisk the eggs with salt and pepper.
+Add the egg mixture, parmesan, almond flour, and coconut flour to the spinach mixture, mixing well with a spatula to combine.